SIMEXP/niak/pipe_connectome.md

 ## Input files

 The inputs of the pipelines are:
- * The pipeline requires fully preprocessed fMRI datasets.
+  * **Fully preprocessed fMRI datasets**.
 This is typically the output of `niak_pipeline_fmri_preprocessing`, but the preprocessing can be done with any package.
- * A mask of brain regions/networks.
+  * **A mask of brain regions/networks**.
 This can be for example the AAL template (see notes below), or the result of a boostrap analysis of stable clusters (BASC).
 Any mask can be used here.
- * A list of coordinates of interest (or numerical value corresponding to regions of the mask), along with string labels.
+  * **A list of coordinates of interest** (or numerical value corresponding to regions of the mask), along with string labels.
 This list is specified through a `.csv` file (which can be generated with a text editor or an excel-like program).

 If the fMRI datasets have been preprocessed using NIAK, setting up the input files is very easy.
 Just grab the results of the preprocessing with the following command:
 ```matlab